 #4) Contribution (%): This represents the value in percentage that each requirement contributes to the requirement set it belongs to.
 The calculation is based on the weight of each requirement.
 A particular requirement may divide its weight into sub-requirements.

-As you can see in the image below, yet there is no test case created or link to the requirement so it is showing in white color 100, it means 100% coverage is remaining.
-You have not created any single test case for the given requirement.
-There are two colors indication, yellow means that much coverage is done, and white means that much work is still pending.
+As you can see in the image below, there is no test case created or a link to the requirement, so it is showing in white color 100, which means 100% coverage is remaining.
+You have not created a single test case for the requirement.

 #7) Relative weight: It is calculated as the percentage of a requirement weight relative to the total weight of the requirement set.